Lesterpaintstheworld/aider_lyra/website/docs/install.md

 title: Installation
 has_children: true
 nav_order: 20
-description: How to install and get started pair programming with aider_nova.
+description: How to install and get started pair programming with aider_lyra.
 ---

 # Quick start